All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I take semaglutide if I had gestational diabetes?

-Women with a history of gestational diabetes may be good candidates for semaglutide, as they are at elevated risk for type 2 diabetes and may benefit from the medication's effects on insulin sensitivity and weight.
+Women with a history of gestational diabetes may be good candidates for semaglutide, as they're at improved risk for type 2 diabetes and may benefit from the medication's effects on insulin sensitivity and weight.
 A physician should evaluate whether GLP-1 therapy is appropriate based on current glucose levels and overall health .

 Take the Next Step